Migrating to git?

 So, a svn to git transition is not a small task.
 Take a care.
 I recommend to do it when time permit after a major release.

-RE: Migrating to git? - Added by Andreas Huggel almost 5 years ago
+RE: Migrating to git? - Added by Andreas Huggel about 7 years ago

 I've been using git for my Exiv2 development (however little that has been lately) for quite some time, using the git-svn extension (see below).
 Nothing should stop you from doing the same, although I'm not sure how that feature about contributor-ship works in this setup.
 But I agree with Gilles: Git is not a simple tool, and I have no problem getting myself into a situation where I don't know what to do anymore after issuing just a few git commands.
 But thanks to the git-svn extension, we can have an svn repository, which is all we really need, and anybody who likes can still use git for their local development (we even have a .gitignore file in the repository).